 • The production project must spend a minimum of $1,000,000 in Miami-Dade County on qualifying payroll and qualifying expenses.
-Qualifying payroll is defined as payment of salary to Miami-Dade County residents for work performed from the first day of pre-production to the last day of post-production (“Duration of Project”).
+Qualifying payroll is defined as payment of salary to Miami-Dade County residents for work performed from the first day of production to the last day of production. (“Duration of Project”).
 Additionally, each project can include qualifying ancillary expenditures from businesses that are located within the Miami-Dade County boundaries.

 • The maximum grant amount that will be awarded per production project is $100,000.

 • Each project is required to hire a minimum of 50 main cast and crew (employees) that are Miami-Dade County residents**.
-The employment of the 50 main cast and crew is for the duration of the project: from commencement of principal photography until the wrap of principal photography.
+The employment of the 50-main cast and crew is for the duration of the project: from commencement of principal photography until the wrap of principal photography.
 Additionally, productions that have a cast and crew of 110 personnel or more will be required to have at least 60 percent of the total cast and crew (employees), excluding extras/background talent*, be Miami-Dade County residents**.